Simple Tax Guide for Americans in Australia

 Australian employees are not taxed for United States social security.
 Because of the Australia - US tax treaty (called a Totalization Agreement), self employed expats in Australia can decide which system - either US social security or the Australian system - they would rather contribute to.
 For the majority of Australian residents, participation in government sponsored retirement plans is limited to superannuation described below.

 Superannuation is like a massive 401(k) program, but mandatory.
 Contributions from employees are voluntary, although their employers are required to make a 9.5% contribution on base wages for employees making more than AUD 450 per month.
-Contributions by employees are deductible on their Australian taxes, although not on US taxes.
+Contributions by employees are deductible on their Australian taxes (allowable from Jul 1, 2017 subject to a cap of $25,000)-, although not on US taxes.
 For 401(k)s, superannuation fund access is limited to people who are of retirement age, unless they fall into one of several special circumstances.

 Does Australia Tax Foreign Income?